which-Me/simple-kasir-be/README.md

 mar 10, 07:30

-> updating controllers, models, and migrations
+> Updating controllers, models, and migrations

 mar 11, 11.37

-> some update & fix
+> Some updates and fixes:
-> details
+>
-> -> add orders controller (but doesnt work yet, cause empty)
+> - Added orders controller (currently not functional, as it's empty).
-> -> add order procedure
+> - Added order procedure.
-> -> update timestamp, primary and other on models, and migrations
+> - Updated timestamps, primary keys, and other fields in models and migrations.
-> -> update user & barang controllers
+> - Updated user and barang controllers.
+> - Updated seeders.
-> -> update seeders
+>
-> (if i found new bug, i will fix soon.)
+> > If I find any new bugs, I will fix them soon.